 By using Advanced Vault, Customer agrees that any updates to payment card information may be used by Spreedly to improve or provide payment services on its Platform.
 Customer authorizes Spreedly to act on Customer’s behalf to (i) request and retain a Token Requestor ID from applicable card issuers, and (ii) use the Token Requestor ID to provision network tokens where available.

-Customer will pay the Advanced Vault fees for the first month in full within thirty (30) days of the Order Form Effective Date upon its receipt of an invoice.
+Customer will pay the Advanced Vault fees for the first month in full within thirty (30) days of upon its receipt of an invoice.
 Each subsequent monthly payment will be due and payable within thirty (30) days of the invoice date.
 All payments are subject to the terms prescribed in the Agreement.

 Customer may elect to pay all amounts due under this Agreement either by: